mosabami/SuperAKS-App/README.md

 ## Monitoring Scalability testing
 AKS makes it easy to monitor your applications using various tools including Prometeus, Grafana, and Azure monitor.
 In this workshop, we will be using container insights.

 We tested the app using a single user accessing it using the website.
 But how do we ensure our application will hold when there are hundreds or thousands of users using it at once?
 We will use Azure load testing (preview) using a jmeter test script to test this.
 We will see if our cluster scales and learn how easy it is to enable scaling.
+For more general information about this check out the [Scalability scenario on AKS-LZA](https://github.com/Azure/AKS-Landing-Zone-Accelerator/tree/main/Scenarios/Testing-Scalability)

 Open Azure portal in two tabs.
 In the first one, navigate to container insights to see the usage of your cluster.
 AKS resource -> Insights (in the left blade under monitoring) -> "Containers" tab (the containers tab is found in the top middle of the page) -> Time range (which can be found at the top left no in the blade) -> last 30 minutes -> Apply